falconsmilie/phospy/README.md

 pip install "phospy[parquet]"
 ```

-Repository examples use paths like `examples/data/...`.
+Repository examples use paths such as `examples/data/...`.
 If you installed from PyPI, point those examples at your own files instead.

-## Start Here

-Pick the lane that matches your job.
+## Choose the Right Starting Point

-### Common Lane: `SimpleKinaseWorkflow`
+### `SimpleKinaseWorkflow`

-Use this when you already have a phospho table, know the species, and want one supported end-to-end entry point.
+Use this when you already have a phospho table, know the species, and want the shortest supported end-to-end path.

 ```python
 from phospy.api import SimpleKinaseWorkflow